wikimedia/analytics-mediawiki-storage/README.md

 Get JSON content from MediaWiki using JSONP

-### Use as a Bower component
+### Use
-Install normally with Bower.
+Install normally with npm.
 ```
-bower install --save mediawiki-storage
+npm install --save mediawiki-storage
 ```

 ### Use to modify and develop